fylgja/fylgja/components/aspect-ratio/README.md

 [![NPM version](https://img.shields.io/npm/v/@fylgja/aspect-ratio)](https://www.npmjs.org/package/@fylgja/aspect-ratio)
 ![license](https://img.shields.io/github/license/fylgja/fylgja)

-The aspect ratio component allows you to make not just videos, but anything you want to a certain responsive aspect ratio.
+The aspect ratio component is used to set videos to a certain responsive aspect ratio,

+but can also be used for images and other content.

 ## Installation